ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop2.md

 ![](workshop2_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

+Thisp plot shows us that the share of special words is quite volatile over time, with little clear trends.
+For Eve, the share of special words decreases over time from above 30% to 25%, while for Adam there is a peak above 45% at around 30 months, followed by fluctuations around 25%.
+Sarah’s special word usage also fluctuates around 25%, with a slight dip to 20% at around 33 months.
+This result is not what we might have expected, as we might have thought that the share of special words would increase over time as the children expand their vocabulary.

 A potential issue with this measure is that it counts every time a word is repeated.
-So we don’t know if a child uses 100 different special words or the same word 100 times.
+So we don’t know if a child uses 100 different words or the same word 100 times.

 As an alternative measure, we can consider the share of unique special words out of the total number of unique words.
 So e.g. if a child says